imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/3_postprocessing.md

 ```bash
 paraFoam &
 ```
-To prepare ParaView to display the data of interest, the data at the required time step of 1 second must be loaded.
+To prepare ParaView to display the data of interest, the data at the final time step of 1 second must be loaded.
 If the case was run while ParaView was open, the output data in time directories will not be automatically loaded within ParaView.
 To load the data the user should click **Refresh** at the top **Properties** window (scroll up the panel if necessary).

 The solution at the last time step of $$t = 1\,\text{s}$$ can be viewed by using the **VCR Controls** at the very top of the ParaView window and click the button for **Last Frame**